MaxArt2501/p-slides/readme.md

 #### Fragment groups

-Fragment can be grouped together (i.e. will be toggled at the same time) when assigned the same numeric index, but if you don't want to tie the fragments to a specific index (e.g. because you may want to move them around when writing your presentation), you can use the `p-group` attribute:
+Fragments can be grouped together (i.e. will be toggled at the same time) when assigned the same numeric index, but if you don't want to bind them to a specific index (e.g. because you may want to move them around while writing your presentation), you can use the `p-group` attribute:

 ```html
 <p p-fragment p-group="start">This will appear first</p>